harshad-lohande/agentic_rag/README.md

 ## **Future Ideas and Roadmap**

-This project has a solid foundation that can be extended with even more powerful agentic capabilities.

-* **Implement Query Rewriting**: Add a node to the graph that analyzes the user's query in the context of the conversation and rewrites it to be more optimal for retrieval.
-* **Add a Re-ranking Agent**: Implement a node that takes the initially retrieved documents and uses a more powerful Cross-Encoder model to re-rank them for relevance before passing them to the generator.
-* **Tool Use**: Extend the agent with the ability to use tools, such as performing a web search if the answer cannot be found in the provided documents.
-* **Persistent Memory**: Replace the current InMemorySaver with a persistent checkpointer (like PostgresSaver or RedisSaver) so that conversations can be continued across application restarts.
+* **Persistent Memory**: Replace the current `InMemorySaver` with a persistent checkpointer (like `PostgresSaver` or `RedisSaver`) so that conversations can be continued across application restarts.
+* **Semantic Chunking**: Implement a more advanced chunking strategy based on semantic meaning rather than fixed sizes.
 * **Deployment**: Package and deploy the application to a scalable, production-ready environment like Google Cloud Run or AWS App Runner.